 To test for your Gracie Combatives® belt, you must be at least 14 years of age.

-Once you complete each of the Gracie Combatives® lessons three times, and you’ve completed at least 12 Reflex Development (RD) Classes, you are eligible to test for promotion to Gracie Combatives® Belt!
+Once you complete each of the Gracie Combatives® lessons at least three times and completed 12 Reflex Development (RD) classes or more, you are eligible to test for promotion to Gracie Combatives® Belt!

-- Drills 1 through 4 test your execution of the techniques from the mount, guard, side mount, and standing positions.
-For each drill, you have five minutes to demonstrate all variations of the techniques in the exact order that we list them on the GCPD charts.
+Drills 1 through 4 test your execution of the techniques from the mount, guard, side mount, and standing positions.
+For each drill, you have five minutes to demonstrate all variations of the techniques in the exact order that we list them on the Gracie Combatives charts.

 Details: Do you own the technique?
 The subtle details will vary from one person to the next, but the core understanding of the technique is unmistakable.
 Each time the evaluator feels that you do not own the “big picture” concept of the technique, you will receive a 1-point deduction.